 Mapping the seafloor to image its structure and character is a fundamental type of observation used in oceanographic research.
 Repeated, geographically-accurate representations of the seafloor are essential for understanding the complexity of landscapes, the processes that create and disrupt them, and their functions as habitat.

-The MBARI Seafloor Mapping team seeks to achieve efficient surveys that are spatially accurate and repeatable, in complex terrain, and in the deep ocean.
+The MBARI Seafloor Mapping team seeks to achieve efficient surveys that are spatially accurate and repeatable in complex terrain and in the deep ocean.
 This work has been an important part of MBARI development and research for over two decades.
 Since 2004 we have used Dorado AUVs optimized for mapping to collect 1-meter (3.3 feet) scale topography, backscatter, and subbottom profiler data.
 Starting in 2011 we have used MBARI’s ROVs as platforms for low altitude surveys with sonar, lidar, and stereo cameras, that yield 1-centimeter (0.4 inch) resolution topography combined with 2-millimeter (0.08 inch) scale color photography.
 Whether at meter scale or centimeter scale, with repeated surveys our mapping tools have the capability to quantitatively measure change on the seafloor.
-Our AUV mapping data are being archived at the Marine Geoscience Data System (MGDS).
+Our AUV mapping data are catalogued in the MBARI Seafloor Mapping Database and being archived at the Marine Geoscience Data System (MGDS).

 Sur Ridge Animation